xeolabs/xeolabs.github.com/_posts/2014-7-24-scenejs-reflection.md

  * make objects reflective,
  * control surface reflectivity
  * vary reflectivity across a surface using a **specular control map**,
- * control reflection map intensity, and
+ * control reflection map intensity,
- * switch reflection on and off for objects, selectively.
+ * switch reflection on and off for objects, selectively, and
+ * layer multiple reflections onto the same objects.

 ## Making objects reflective